dpezely/url-shortener-service/README.md

 - Building Docker container
 - Adding a URL from the known phishing list
 - Adding same URL, but system gracefully and ergonomically handles the duplicate
-- Apply list of known phishing URLs
+- Apply list of known phishing URLs as maintenance task
 - Note the offending URL and its short URI have both been purged
-- Add a new URL, observe that the encoded sequence number has increased.
+- Add a new URL, observe that the encoded sequence number has increased
-- When manually updating the sequence number between runs, the system uses this newer value.
+- When manually updating the sequence number between stop/start, the system uses this newer value
 - Manually creating a reserved Short URI causes sequence number to skip this value when adding a new Full URL via HTML Form